JtSangerman/bigfoot-matrix-viz/src/README.md

 Currently supports a DirectX rendering and rudimentary console graphics interfacing.

+# To run:
+1. Open in VS
+2. Set `\src\BIGFOOT.RGBMatrix` as the startup project
+3. Point the `main` entry point at `\src\BIGFOOT.RGBMatrixEntryPoints\Program.cs`
+4. Enjoy

+Highly encouraged: program and share your own visualizations

 # Starred directories[^1]

 - `/src/*`: Source for the panel hardware emulator: drivers, interfacing, etc.